Mayurji/mayurji.github.io/_posts/2020-08-06-Hyperparameter.md

 A **large value** of learning rate tends to overshoot the gradient value making it difficult for the weight to converge to the global minimum.

-A **small value** of learning rate makes the convergence towards global minimum very slow.
-It is recognized from the validation and training loss.
+A **small value** of learning rate makes the convergence towards the global minimum very slow.
+We can recognize this from the training and validation loss.

 An **optimum value** of learning rate will lead to a global minimum, which can be viewed by constantly decreasing loss.

 ### Learning Rate Decay

 Keeping only one learning rate may not help the weight to reach the global minimum.
 So we can change the value of the learning rate after a certain number of epochs.
-It helps when the gradients are stuck in a local minimum.
+It helps gradient stuck in a local minimum.

 <center>
 <img src="{{site.url}}/assets/images/Hyperparameter/learning_rate_decay.png" style="zoom: 5%; background-color:#DCDCDC;"  width="60%" height=auto/><br>